 Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 Chiara Offreduccio, better known as Saint Clare of Assisi, is remembered as one of the first followers of Saint Francis.
-Chiara is the Italian form of Clara, which becomes Claire in French and Clare in English.
-Though every form of the name can be heard across the Western world.
+Chiara became known as Clare in English.

 It turns out there are tons of Claire names, from the spare to the frilly, the modern to the antique.